To apply to be a High School Mentor, please complete the Mentor Application 2018-2019

-- Mentor Role: For each session, Mentors are needed to facilitate small group discussions following the speaker / panel presentations.
+- Mentor Role: For each session, Mentors facilitate small group discussions following the speaker / panel presentations.
 See FAQ below.

 - Location: Most sessions will be held at the Ridgefield Library; one session will be held at Ridgefield Town Hall, and another at the Keeler Tavern Museum.
 There will also be a trip to the CT State Capitol.
 All sessions are within walking distance of the Boys and Girls Club of Ridgefield.

-- Please complete the Mentor Application if interested.
-Completing the application does not commit you to the program or to any dates.
-Given your application is approved, you will be invited to a Mentor Orientation in August where you can select dates and make a commitment to the program.
+- Please complete the Mentor Application 2018-2019 if interested.
+Given your application is approved, you will be invited to a Mentor Orientation in September.

 - Eligible for Credit / Service Hours.

-In the spring, the girls will start to prepare their own campaign to run for Ms President US – Ridgefield.
-For these sessions, there are many ways you can be of help, including: helping the girls choose an issue to speak about; listening to the girls speak about their issue(s) and helping ensure they are communicating clearly; giving the girls advice about the content or format of their presentation; and most importantly, making sure the girls have fun!
+In January, the girls will start to prepare their own campaign to run for Ms President US – Ridgefield.
+For these sessions, there are many ways you can be of help, including: helping the girls choose a topic to address; listening to the girls speak about their topic(s) and helping ensure they are communicating clearly; giving the girls advice about the content or format of their presentation; and most importantly, making sure the girls have fun!

 What is the time commitment?
-Mentors are asked to sign up for a minimum of 3 sessions, up to a maximum of 9 sessions.
-Each session is a 2-hour time commitment, from 4-6pm on a Friday.
+Mentors are asked to attend as many of the 8 sessions as possible.
+Each session is a 3-hour time commitment, from 3-6pm on a Friday.

 Will I be trained?
-All accepted mentor applicants will be invited to a Mentor Orientation in August that will provide an overview of the program and your role in making the program a success.
-For all sessions that you sign up for, you will be asked to come a half hour in advance (4:00 – 4:30pm) to get specific information about that session’s objectives and what you can do to ensure the girls in your group understand the assignment, and are engaged in the activity.
+All accepted Mentor applicants will be invited to a Mentor Orientation in September that will provide an overview of the program and your role in making the program a success.
+Prior to each session, you will also receive more specific information about that session’s objectives and what you can do to ensure the girls in your group understand the assignment, and are engaged in the activity.

 Can I earn Service Hours or Credit?
-It is very likely you can receive service hours and/or other forms of credit with your high school or leadership organization.
-This has been confirmed for Keystone Club members at Boys and Girls Club and with the Girl Scouts.
+Many leadership organizations will provide service hours and/or other forms of credit.
 Please check with your own organization leader for specific details.